lslee714/takeoffs/README.md

 #### Things that I learned:

-- A lot about the existing Takeoffs API, still some confusion, e.g. why doesn't a product have a storeId but it has a storeProductId There's also no storeProduct API.
+- How to set up app as pure "producution-ready-ish" microservices, separating client/backend.
-- Setting up app as pure "producution-ready-ish" microservices, separating client/backend
+- Using functional components with hooks in React with typescript, still a lot to learn there, exciting!
-- Using function components with hooks in React with typescript, still a lot to learn there, exciting!
+- A lot about the existing Takeoffs API, though still some confusion as alluded to above.
+Another example: why doesn't a product have a storeId?
+Rather, it has a storeProductId...but there's no storeProduct API?
-- The get products API doesnt return the same object every time :curious: e.g. productUnit isn't always present.
+- Also, the get products API doesnt return the same object every time :curious: e.g. productUnit isn't always present.
 - Some calls of the get products API w/ a categoryName query param blows up: e.g. Doors, BuildingBoards, I should handle it better than I am (just assuming it's empty), but ...time (for now!)

 ## TL;DR